LLM Latent Reasoning as Chain of Superposition: Experiments

 \subsection{Main Results}

 \paragraph{Performance on Low-Difficulty Tasks.} Table~\ref{tab_low_difficulty} compares Latent-SFT with state-of-the-art baselines under different compressed ratio $r$ settings.
 Relative to the latent reasoning baseline, Latent-SFT consistently achieves higher accuracy, shorter reasoning chains, and substantial gains in the Pass@1 metric.
-These results confirm that defining latent tokens as linear combinations of the vocabulary matrix—thus aligning them with the same semantic space as explicit tokens—is more effective than the traditional last-hidden-state definition.
-Furthermore, Latent-SFT demonstrates strong out-of-distribution generalization, achieving state-of-the-art performance on all three out-of-distribution datasets and even surpassing COT-SFT on MultiArith.
-This advantage arises from our latent token definition, which is more compatible with explicit tokens and thus better leverages token representations learned during pre-training, leading to improved generalization.
+These results confirm that defining latent tokens as a superposition of vocab-space—thus aligning them with the same semantic space as explicit tokens—is more effective than the traditional last-hidden-state definition.
+Furthermore, Latent-SFT demonstrates strong out-of-distribution generalization, achieving state-of-the-art performance on all three out-of-distribution datasets.

-It is noteworthy that Latent-SFT(2) surpasses explicit COT-SFT in Pass@1 on both GSM8k-Aug and MultiArith, while reducing inference chain length by roughly one quarter on average.
+Notably, across models of varying sizes, Latent-SFT(2) consistently outperforms explicit CoT-SFT in Pass@1 scores on nearly all mathematical reasoning datasets.
+This advantage is particularly significant in the 1B model, where it improves average Pass@1 performance by 2.0\% while reducing the average reasoning chain length by approximately 5.5$\times$.
 This finding demonstrates that explicit reasoning does not represent the upper bound of latent reasoning methods.
 With an appropriate definition and learning strategy for latent tokens, latent reasoning can exceed explicit reasoning models in accuracy.
-When considering both Pass@1 and \#L, Latent-SFT delivers nearly a fourfold improvement over traditional COT-SFT, demonstrating strong overall performance.
-The real inference example is provided in the Figure~\ref{fig_gsm8k_case}.
+The real reasoning example is provided in the Figure~\ref{fig_gsm8k_case}.